ashleyyi16/Happy-gitting/README.md

-# Happy-gitting-
+# Happy-gitting

+Hi there!
+Happy to Git with you!

 Just try out the git thing and enjoy gitting!

-Here is a cute dolphin:
+Here is an example how to add cute dolphin images:

 ![A cute dolphi](cute-dolphin.jpeg)